Code-Institute-Submissions/tshirts/README.md

 * checkout
 * products
 * sites
-* feedback
+* newin

 ## Features
 The features of this application are as follows:
 * Ability to Register, Sign into and Logout of an Account
-* Ability to Create, Edit, Delete and View shirts
+* Ability to Create, Edit, Delete and View item
-* Ability to rate and leave a comments about the shirts
+* Ability to rate and leave a comments about the item
-* Ability to order shirts of your choose.
+* Ability to order item of your choose.

 ## Features Left to Implement
 ###Technologies Used

-In the future I would like to grow my website by adding more product which is not only shirts I would like to make a clothing line for Both male and female from all age groups that provide all sorts of clothing including jumpers, trousers and many more.
+In the future I would like to grow my website by adding more product which is not only item I would like to make a clothing line for Both male and female from all age groups that provide all sorts of clothing including jumpers, trousers and many more.
 I also want to make a place where customers can custom design the own shirt then order it it.
 Python and Flask
 Flask is the Python Framework I’m using for this application